 3) the Cytoscape plugins viPEr for generating focus networks based on -omics data and PEANUT for pathway enrichment of focus networks (Garmhausen et al., BMC Genomics 16:790, 2015, doi: 10.1186/s12864-015-2017-z).

-This project was funded by the BMBF grants 'HEPATOSYS' and 'SYBACOL'. and the Max Planck Society.
+Part of these projects were funded by the BMBF grants 'HEPATOSYS' and 'SYBACOL'. and the Max Planck Society.